-Section III: Summary/Overall Progress towards Aspirational Goal
+Section III: Overall Progress towards Aspirational Goal

 To understand how to support adults with ASD, it is first necessary to investigate the specific areas in which adults might need supports.
 This is, perhaps, where the greatest progress toward the Aspirational Goal has been made.
-We have reasonably strong evidence about the struggles faced by adults with ASD in procuring needed disability services, accessing health care, finding appropriate employment or vocational activities, and achieving good mental health - at least during young adulthood (e.g., Gotham et al., 2015b, Maddox & White, 2015; Taylor & Seltzer, 2012; Shattuck, Narendorf, et al., 2012; Nicholas, Attridge, Zwaigenbaum, & Clarke, 2014; Shattuck et al., 2011).
-Yet beyond basic description, there are numerous gaps in knowledge that limit our ability to effectively support these adults.
+We have reasonably strong evidence about the struggles faced by adults with ASD in acquiring needed disability services, accessing health care, finding appropriate employment or vocational activities, and achieving good mental health - at least during young adulthood.
+3,5,24,34,37,81 Yet beyond basic description, there are numerous gaps in knowledge that limit our ability to support these adults effectively.
+The vast majority of what is known about autism spectrum disorders in adulthood has come from samples of primarily white, middle-class, well-resourced families of males with ASD who are of average or above average intellectual functioning.
+It is unclear how much of our current knowledge about how to achieve the Aspirational Goal would translate to those adults and families who are underrepresented in research.
+Thus, studies should focus on including more diverse participants, including families with low socio-economic resources, youth and adults with severe intellectual impairment, those who are of racial/ethnic minorities, and women on the autism spectrum.

 It is unlikely that we will make meaningful progress toward the Aspirational Goal without substantially increasing funding for adult autism research and services.
-Research focused on adult issues has lagged far behind other types of ASD-related research, comprising only 1% of all autism research spending in 2012 (IACC portfolio analysis 2012).
-Many fundamental questions about the life course that are unanswered among adults with ASD such as basic understandings of how core and related symptoms, functional outcomes (e.g., employment, education, independent living), and health change across adulthood, along with the mutable factors that predict improving life course trajectories and quality of life - have been well-researched in other groups and conditions.
-These questions form the necessary building blocks for effective and efficient interventions and services, yet can be seen as lacking significance or innovation for those outside the autism field (who assume the answers are known).
-This can be a significant barrier when attempting to garner funding for adult autism research.
-We will make more rapid progress toward realizing The Aspiration Goal once it is clear that a range of studies - from understanding biological and cognitive processes underlying outcomes, to more "natural history" studies of the life course, to evaluating existing services, to intervention trials to improve outcomes - are critical to support adults with ASD in reaching their maximum potential.
+Research focused on adult issues has lagged far behind other types of ASD-related research, comprising only 2% of all autism research spending in 2015.
+Analy fundamental questions about the life course that are unanswered among adults with ASD - such as basic understandings of how core and related symptoms, functional outcomes (e.g., employment, education, independent living), and health change across adulthood, along with the variable factors that predict improving life course trajectories and quality of life - have been well-researched in other groups and conditions.
+These questions form the necessary building blocks for effective and efficient interventions and services, nevertheless, these questions can be seen as lacking significance or innovation for those outside the autism field (who assume the answers are known).
+This can be a significant barrier when attempting to obtain funding for adult autism research.
+We will make more rapid progress toward realizing the Aspiration Goal once it is clear that a range of studies - from understanding biological and cognitive processes underlying outcomes, to more "natural history" studies of the life course, to evaluating existing services, to intervention trials to improve outcomes - are critical to support adults with ASD in reaching their maximum potential.